pandodao/developers.pando.im/docs/guide/invoke-actions.md

 However, if you want to interact with the protocols and tell them what you want to do with cryptocurrency, you need to send transactions to Pando's multisig address.

-The behavior of each transaction is illustrated by the `Action Protocol`, a byte array encoded in the transaction memo field.
+The behavior of each transaction is illustrated by the [Action Protocol](https://developers.pando.im/references/action.html), a byte array encoded in the transaction memo field.
 When you send a transaction, MTG Nodes decode the memo field and execute the action within.

-## Generate actions by API

 To better understand how the action works, let's generate the action manually.
 This time, we'll use 4swap's `swap` action as an example: We want to swap `CNB` to `DOGE`.